JFurness1/AtomicOrbitals/README.md

 <p>The module also implements methods to get the Jmol coloring (roughly CPK colors) of the elements.
 This can be accessed by calling an Atom object's <code>get_color()</code> method, or by passing a list of element label strings or Atom objects to the <code>get_colors_for_elements()</code> function.</p>

 <p>And that's it, happy calculating!
-If this tool has been useful to you I'd love to hear about it.
-I'm also happy to add the coefficients for any other atoms on request.</p>
+If this tool has been useful to you I'd love to hear about it. </p>